fyodorio/fyodorio-is-gridsome/content/posts/slots-vs-props-in-ui-components.md

 Both ways are mostly interchangeable.
 And, as usual, when we have two interchangeable (and rather opinionated) ways of doing things in programming, developers come to inevitable [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis).

 IMHO, it's really important to know how these approaches work in your framework of choice.
 They give flexibility and power of handling the code reusability in a resilient way.
 But as usual, with great power comes great responsibility, and it means that you need to choose practically what to go with to avoid annoying refactoring chores in the future.
-In the worst cases some developers may mix the approaches and in turns into maintenance nightmare for their peers.
+In the worst cases some developers may mix the approaches, and it turns into maintenance nightmare for their peers.

-After working with different frameworks and problems related to using slots vs props in UI components I have came to a rule of thumb for choosing one approach over another.
+After working with different frameworks and problems related to using slots vs props in UI components I had come to a _rule of thumb_ for choosing one approach over another.
 And here it is:

 > **Choose slots APIs** when the component's main responsibility is providing reusable HTML/CSS block(s)/skeleton(s) without necessity to configure internal behaviours. **Choose props APIs** when you need to provide any interactivity inside the component, either you need to tweak its template/styles or not. **Avoid mixing** the two approaches and prefer decomposing the component to several subcomponents with separate responsibilities.